 After the command sequence is written, a sector erase time-out of 50 μs begins.
 During the time-out period, additional sector addresses and sector erase commands may be written.
 Loading the sector erase buffer may be done in any sequence, and the number of sectors may be from one sector to all sectors.
-The time between these additional cycles must be less than 50 $\mu$ s, otherwise the last address and command might not be accepted, and erasure may begin.
+The time between these additional cycles must be less than 50 μs, otherwise the last address and command might not be accepted, and erasure may begin.
 It is recommended that processor interrupts be disabled during this time to ensure all commands are accepted.
 The interrupts can be re-enabled after the last Sector Erase command is written.
-If the time between additional sector erase commands can be assumed to be less than 50 $\mu$ s, the system need not monitor DQ3.
+If the time between additional sector erase commands can be assumed to be less than 50 μs, the system need not monitor DQ3.
 Any command other than Sector Erase or Erase Suspend during the time-out period resets the device to reading array data.
 The system must rewrite the command sequence and any additional sector addresses and commands.

 The system can monitor DQ3 to determine if the sector erase timer has timed out.
 (See the "DQ3: Sector Erase Timer" section.)
 The time-out begins from the rising edge of the final WE# pulse in the command sequence.

 Once the sector erase operation has begun, only the Erase Suspend command is valid.
 All other commands are ignored.
 Note that a hardware reset during the sector erase operation immediately terminates the operation.
 The Sector Erase command sequence should be reinitiated once the device has returned to reading array data, to ensure data integrity.

 When the Embedded Erase algorithm is complete, the device returns to reading array data and addresses are no longer latched.
 The system can determine the status of the erase operation by using DQ7, DQ6, DQ2, or RY/BY#.
-(Refer to "The Erase Resume command is valid only during the Erase Suspend mode." for information on these status bits.)
+Refer to "Write Operation Status" for information on these status bits.

 Figure 3 illustrates the algorithm for the erase operation.
-Refer to the "Erase/Program Operations" tables in the "AC Characteristics" section for parameters, and to Figure 14 for timing diagrams.
+Refer to the Erase/Program Operations tables in the "AC Characteristics" section for parameters, and to the Sector Erase Operations Timing diagram for timing waveforms.